Tulum, Mexico: Everything you need to know before moving

 Tulum does not have its own major international airport.
 This means most tourists and travelers will have to fly to Cancun airport, then make their way to Tulum.
 There are a couple of ways to do this, each with pros and cons.

-The most common is the ADO bus.
+The most common brand is ADO.
 Find the bus station in downtown Cancun and expect to pay around 260 pesos ($12.50 USD) each way.
-Your ride will last just over 2 hours and you will be dropped off in downtown Tulum Puebla.
+Your ride will last just over 2 hours and you will be dropped off in downtown Tulum Pueblo.

 Traditional taxis and ridesharing like Uber and Lyft are not permitted in Cancun.
 Instead, you’ll find taxis that operate like private transportation companies.
 Most have fixed rates, so if you are worried about pricing, ask before you get in the car to find out how much your ride will be.
 To take a taxi or private car from Cancun to Tulum, you can expect to pay about 2000 pesos (~ $100 USD).
 This ride will take about 1.5 to 2 hours.
 Most taxis will only accept cash.